mpounsett/no-response-issue/no-response-issue.md

 F>     $zone @$server
 F>
 F> expect: status: BADVERS
-F> expect: SOA record to not be present
+F> expect: SOA record to NOT be present
-F> expect: OPT record to be present
-F> expect: DO=1 to be present if the EDNS version 0 DNSSEC query test F>         returned DO=1
+F> expect: a OPT record to be present in the additional section F> expect: DO=1 to be present if the EDNS version 0 DNSSEC query test F>         returned DO=1
 F> expect: EDNS Version 0 in response